Lynn Welding provides Nadcap accredited resistance welding services to its national and international customers.

 Types of resistance welding that we perform:

-Spot welding: is the most widely used form of resistance welding.
+Spot Welding: is the most widely used form of resistance welding.
 This type of welding is done with electrodes which are held essentially stationary while the weld is being made.
-We are NADCAP accredited for this welding procedure
+We are NADCAP accredited for the resistance spot welding procedure.

 Seam Welding: is the process of making a series of overlapping welds by using two rotating wheel electrodes without opening the electrodes between spots.
 This type of weld is air and liquid tight.
 Our NADCAP certification also allows us to perform this resistance seam welding procedure for the aerospace and defense industries.